darienjonathan/thelazyblog-chef/README.md

 # thelazyblog-chef

+## THE CAPISTRANO HAS BEEN MOVED TO MAIN REPO

+The capistrano has been moved to [main repository](https://github.com/darienjonathan/thelazyblog).
+The reasoning of this move is to enable Capistrano to run `rake precompile:assets` locally, which requires Capsitrano to reside in the main repository.
+The explanation about capistrano and its usage will be written on the main blog to show the readers on the main repo how to use the capistrano,
+and the ones here will be be kept as it is, to give readers overall knowledge about provisioning and deployment.

+## Introduction

 This repository is used to provision the server which http://darienjonathan.com is running on the top of, and to deploy the codes from [this repository](https://github.com/darienjonathan/thelazyblog) to http://darienjonathan.com.

 this repository makes use of two tools (ruby gems):